ryanlee68/merced_calendar/README.md

 Website that helps UC Merced students create reacurring google calendar events for their classes

-report any penetration testing to the issues tab on discord
+report any penetration testing to the issues tab